Abandoned & Little-Known Airfields:

 My Dad purchased our house in 1953 on 72nd Terrace from Bill Ong & Grace McAdams Harris.

-As a child I and other kids played around the old hangar that contained old biplanes.
+As a child I & other kids played around the old hangar that contained old biplanes.

 In 1979, the Raytown Historical Society commemorated the site of "Richards Flying Field".

-As seen in the 1997 USGS aerial photo, the site of the former airport has been covered by a residential development,
+A 2015 aerial view showed the site of Ong Airport has been covered by a residential development,

-and not a trace of the former airport appears to remain.
+and not a trace appears to remain of the airport.

 The site of Ong Airport is located southeast of the intersection of East Gregory Boulevard & Blue Ridge Boulevard.